Professional services solutions provider

 Intapp Time

-Intapp Time, the company's time tracking and billing solution, now sports an improved interface in a new, modern web experience, said Beth Cuzzone, vice president of growth marketing during her presentation.
+Intapp Time, the company's time tracking and billing solution, now sports an improved interface in a new, modern web experience, said Beth Cuzzone, vice president of growth marketing during her presentation Thursday.

-It also now sports an AI-driven activity log that automatically captures and lists all the user's daily work activities, allowing them to easily and quickly complete timesheets without things like forgetting about weekends or teleconferences between meetings, as the software captures it all for them.
-Cuzzone also pointed out a new feature called Quick Add, which allows people to voice dictate what they are doing, and Intapp's AI can turn that voice into text, and that text into a draft timesheet that is checked for compliance with client billing requirements.
+It also now features an AI-driven activity log that automatically captures and lists all the users' daily work activities, allowing them to complete timesheets without forgetting about weekends or teleconferences between meetings, as the software captures it all for them.
+Cuzzone also pointed out a new feature called Quick Add, which allows people to voice dictate what they are doing.
+Intapp's AI can turn that voice into text, and that text into a draft timesheet that is checked for compliance with client billing requirements.

-The AI offers a list of acceptable suggestions in cases like this, and if the partner wants more information they can review the guideline that triggered the warning in the first place.
+The AI offers a list of acceptable suggestions in cases like this, and a partner who wants more information can review the guideline that triggered the warning in the first place.
 Cuzzone noted that timing errors may not seem significant at first, but even the smallest amount of bill and time leakage can have cascading effects on a firm's revenue.
-Intapp time, she said, is intended to mitigate this challenge.
+Intapp Time, she said, is intended to mitigate this challenge.

-The new Time experience will be released this summer.
-People can either keep using the existing desktop app or use the new web experience.
-They also plan to make it available on their mobile app eventually as well.
+The new Intapp Time experience will be released this summer.
+People can keep using the existing desktop app or use the new web experience.
+Intapp also plans to make it available on their mobile app eventually as well.

 Intapp Walls

-Meanwhile, Intapp Walls, the company's data privacy solution, was also enhanced with AI in cooperation with Microsoft, according to Richard Bowes, senior compliance growth director with Intapp who, previously, spent eight years at Microsoft.
+Intapp Walls, the company's data privacy solution, was enhanced with AI in cooperation with Microsoft, according to Richard Bowes, senior compliance growth director with Intapp, who previously spent eight years at Microsoft.
 He said that Walls is designed for CIOs who want to bring the capabilities of AI to end users, but also need to protect against threats and inappropriate internal access, noting that it can be easy to unintentionally overshare.
-Walls is meant to put up, well, walls that ensure Copilot and AI only reveal the right information to the right people.
+Walls puts up barriers to ensure Copilot and AI programs only reveal the right information to the right people.

-One of the biggest changes to the solution has been the addition of numerous new connectors, particularly for Microsoft products, particularly OneDrive, which he said makes things especially easy for a user to unintentionally move sensitive content from a secure server to an insecure laptop.
-So now they are using connectors to help firms deploy a single centralized system to identify and protect sensitive engagement information across the whole Microsoft 365 ecosystem.
-Beyond dozens of connectors, he also touted an API to extent Walls to any system that contains sensitive information at all.
+One of the biggest changes to the solution has been the addition of numerous new connectors, particularly for Microsoft products such as OneDrive, which he said makes things especially easy for a user to unintentionally move sensitive content from a secure server to an insecure laptop.
+Intapp is now using connectors to help firms deploy a single centralized system to identify and protect sensitive engagement information across the Microsoft 365 ecosystem.
+Beyond dozens of connectors, an API extends Walls to any system that contains sensitive information at all.

-"If it contains sensitive information and It's plugged in, Walls can secure it," he said.
+"If it contains sensitive information and It's plugged in, Walls can secure it," said Bowes.

 "You don't have to go to sleep wondering if your clients' secrets are safe.
-Walls will show you," he said.
+Walls will show you," said Bowes.

 Intapp Assist

-Finally, Melanie Fisher, Intapp's senior product manager, went over improvements to Intapp Assist, the company's generative AI assistant.
-She said that the Smart Tags feature has been significantly improved since it was first previewed last year.
-Smart Tags, she said, scan the cloud and automatically identify companies and contacts mentioned, and link the information to the relevant records—making it accessible across the firm.
-"It's like having an assistant who reads all your notes in real-time and adds an @ mention to every relevant company or contact.
+Melanie Fisher, Intapp's senior product manager, discussed improvements to Intapp Assist, the company's generative AI assistant.
+She said the Smart Tags feature has been significantly improved since it was first previewed last year.
+Smart Tags, she said, scan the cloud and automatically identify any companies and contacts mentioned, and link the information to the relevant records—making it accessible across the firm.
+"It's like having an assistant who reads all your notes in real time and adds an @ mention to every relevant company or contact.
 It's seamless and simple.
 Assist can instantly bring critical intelligence to every member of the firm who should have access to it," she said.

 Intapp Assist now also features a new Prompt Studio.
-While Assist is very powerful, she conceded that every company is unique and has needs that cannot be addressed by a one size fits all approach.
-This is why they released the Prompt Studio, which allows people to bolster Assist's capabilities with custom prompts specific to the user.
+Fisher noted that every company is unique and has needs that cannot be addressed by a one size fits all approach.
+This is why Intapp released the Prompt Studio, which allows people to bolster Assist's capabilities with custom prompts specific to the user.

-"Just like that, the experience has been tailored exactly to what Kate needs to run her private credit business.
-That was so easy!" she said.
+"Just like that, the experience has been tailored exactly to what Kate needs to run her private credit business," said Fisher.

 "Firms aspire to grow along many dimensions, including geographic expansion—whether organically or inorganically.
 While English is the most commonly used language, as businesses cross borders, the need for multilingual collaboration naturally increases," said Fisher.

-Prompt Studio, Assist can translate over 100 languages into English.
+Prompt Studio and Assist can translate over 100 languages into English.